bloominstituteoftechnology/node-api1-guided/README.md

 ## Project Setup

 - [ ] Clone this repository.
-- [ ] Move inside the projet folder.
+- [ ] Open the project folder in VSCode.

 ## Assignment